Month 12, Day 7, Monday 12:45 p.m.

 “You were right, I’m tired,” he said.
 “But I’m used to fatigue, too.
 It’s the fact that my family is out there in the city, possibly in danger, that worries me.”

 “Oh.”
-She didn’t know what to say to that.
+She had no idea what to say to that.

 “They don’t live in the best neighborhood,” Newton continued.
 “And as you might not be surprised to learn, Gilbratha’s emergency shelters are well over capacity in the poorer areas.
 Sometimes you need to bribe the guards to get in.
-And my family, well, my father’s fallen ill.
+And my family…well, my father’s fallen ill.
 He’s been out of work for the last few weeks, and without him—” Newton pressed his lips together and shook his head.
 “All of us Moores are stubborn.
-I’m just worried they chose to stay at home, block the doors, and hide under the beds rather than evacuate for the shelters if they knew they would have to beg to be let in.”
+I’m just worried they chose to stay at home, block the doors, and hide under the beds rather than begging to be let into a shelter.”

 Newton had already been worried about money, spending his extra time tutoring and taking the student liaison job to ease the burden of tuition.
 If his family was poor enough without his father’s income that they had to worry they couldn’t spare the coin to get into the shelters, they almost certainly wouldn’t be able to afford for Newton to continue his education.
 “Are there any other thaumaturges in your family?
 Someone you could trade messenger spells with?”
 Sebastien asked.

 He shook his head.
 “My mom and sisters know some kitchen magic and a few esoteric things, but they’re not sorcerers.
 They don’t even have real Conduits.
 They’re definitely not powerful enough to defend themselves, either.
-My grandmother might have been able to cobble something together, but she’s going senile now.”
+My grandmother might have been able to cobble something together, but she’s going senile now, and I have her old Conduit.”

 “The sirens have stopped, so they’ll probably let us out soon.
 You can go check on them personally.
 I doubt anyone will notice if you miss one class after all this pandemonium.”